gaito-20/CppDesignPatterns/ReadMe.md

 # C++ Design Patterns

-This is a study repository for trying different design patterns, based on the book "Hands-On Design Patterns with C++ - Fedor G. Pikus".
+This is a study repository for implementing different design patterns in C++.